ucgmsim/toshi-hazard-store/docs/usage.md

 # Usage

-To use nzshm-oq-export in a project
+To use toshi-hazard-store in a project

 ```
-import nzshm_oq_export
+import toshi_hazard_store
 ```